jesus97MT/indirect/README.md

 To access the application you must enter the following [link](https://jesus97mt.github.io/indirect/) and register, once registered start following your friends and see what messages (indirect) they have published

+## Functionalities Now

+  * Create user and login
+  * Edit profile and save image
+  * Search users
+  * Follow users
+  * View your following and followers
+  * Create and indirect public or private (only for mutuals)
+  * View the recent indirects

+  ## Functionalities In The Future

+  * Chat
+  * Discover who has written you an indirect
+  * Add images or videos in the indirect
+  * Night mode
+  * Design improvements
+  * Share indirects
+  * And more!!

 ## Built With